ManonR11/manonreau.github.io/research_projects.md

 # Integration of Negative Data Into Benchmarking Databases: Application to Nuclear Receptors
 ### What does negativity stands for ?
 {: style="text-align: justify"}
 Today, we deplore the lack of negative data reported in litterature and public databases.
 If most screening results are analysed through a "sensitivity" point of view (i.e. how many true positives are selected), the inclusion of true negative confers weight to the "specificity" point of view (i.e. how many true negatives are rejected).
-This means can not only bring answers to **"what is responsible for the ligand/protein affinity/activity ?"**, but also to **"which features impede the interaction/ impede triggering a specific activity ?"**
+This means that we could not only bring answers to **"what is responsible for the ligand/protein affinity/activity ?"**, but also to **"which features impede the interaction/ impede triggering a specific activity ?"**

 <img style="width:95%" src="assets/images/PR_ago_antago.png" alt="PR structures: ago-bound vs. antago-bound"><br>